-Fine example of the classic late Georgian oak writing bureau c.1800.
-Open the fall to reveal a good sized writing surface with a fresh green leather skiver and a particularly good fitted interior.
-Featuring six pigeon holes, twelve small drawers and a central lockable compartment, plus various cleverly hidden extra little drawers.
-Unusual configuration of drawers to the base, with two long drawers of graduated depth below a shorter top drawer flanked with two set of two smaller drawers – the top ones acting as supports when the fall is open.
-Mahogany crossbanded fall and drawer fronts retaining a majority of original brass handles and escutcheon plates (note some missing portions of the back plates and the bottom drawer escutcheon plate appears to be a replacement).
-Raised on shaped bracket feet front and rear.
-Solid oak top, fall, drawer fronts and sides, the interior is also in oak.
+Fine quality Georgian mahogany bureau writing desk c.1800.
+Open the fall to reveal a good sized writing surface and a superb fitted interior with beautiful inlaid marquetry work detail.
+Featuring pigeon holes, eight small drawers and a central lockable compartment plus some cleverly disguised secret compartments.
+Over the classic configuration of two short and three long drawers in the base.
+Cockbeaded drawer fronts retaining the original brass handles.
+Raised on shaped bracket feet.
+Solid mahogany top, fall, drawer fronts and cabinets sides.
+Oak drawer linings throughout.
 Excellent colour and condition, restored, cleaned and waxed in our workshops.
 Keys supplied for the fall and the small internal compartment.